CENDARI/litef-conductor/docs/dataspaces/put-dataspaces-id.rst

 visibility      String  Visibility can be ``private`` or ``public``.
                         If a dataspace is ``public``, all registered users have read-only access to it.
-If a dataspace is ``private``, only users with privileges can access it.
+If a dataspace is ``private``, only users with privileges can access it. origin          String  Information about origin of the dataspace (NTE, AtoM, ...)
 =============== ======= ===========

 Response JSON object: